Alfresco/acs-packaging/docs/metadata-extract-embbed.md

 Transform Service if available and synchronous Local transform if not.

 Normally the only transform options are `timeout` and `sourceEncoding`, so the extractor code only has the source mimetype and content itself to work on.
+Customisation of mapping should really be done in the T-Engine as described above.
-Although deprecated, it is possible for code running in the content repository to override the default mapping of metadata to content properties, with an `extractMapping` transform option.
+However, it is currently possible for code running in the content repository to override the default mapping of metadata to content properties, with an `extractMapping` transform option.
+This approach is deprecated and may be removed in a future minor ACS 7.x release.
+An AMP should supply a class that implements the `MetadataExtractorPropertyMappingOverride` interface and add it to the
-An AMP should supply a class that implements the `MetadataExtractorPropertyMappingOverride` interface and add it to the `metadataExtractorPropertyMappingOverrides` property of the `extractor.Asynchronous` spring bean.
+`metadataExtractorPropertyMappingOverrides` property of the `extractor.Asynchronous` spring bean.
 ~~~
 /**